kralamoure/retroproto/README.md

-# d1proto
+# retroproto

-`d1proto` is a library that implements the network protocol of Dofus 1, for communication between server and client.
+`retroproto` is a library that implements the network protocol of Dofus Retro, for communication between server and client.
 It defines the id and structure of the protocol messages, and it provides functionality for their serialization and deserialization.

 ## Requirements: